 It is in Israel perhaps that the twin issues of racism and the Holocaust come together clearest: some Israeli's believe passionately that they should be given the whole of the state of Israel precisely because of the Holocaust.
 I do not support this view any more than I believe in it being their God given right (also much purported).
 Race and religion are particularly closely linked, especially with Arabs and Jews.
-Because of the history of the Jews it is understandable that they felt that they would be in danger as result of the debate but perhaps there is more to be gained than lost from views being out in the open and intelligently debated.
+Because of the history of the Jews it is understandable that the Union of Jewish students should say that they felt that they would be in danger as result of the debate but perhaps there is more to be gained than lost from views being out in the open and intelligently debated.